 Spotify For Podcasters has been praised for its simplicity and user-friendly interface, making it a great option for beginners who are just starting out in the world of podcasting.

 One of the key features of Spotify For Podcasters is its all-in-one platform, which allows users to record, edit, and publish their podcast episodes directly from the podcast app.
 This makes it a convenient and time-saving option for podcasters who want to streamline their workflow.
+This platform also offers many monetizing features, do you know how to monetize podcast on Spotify?
+I’ve shared about this before.

 An added benefit of Spotify For Podcasters is you can feature music on your podcast that is already on the app.
 BUT, you can ONLY distribute your podcast on Spotify then.
 Giving you something in common with Joe Rogan at least.